danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 <button data-action="clipboard#copy">Copy</button>
 ```

+The full list of shorthands can be found [here](https://stimulus.hotwired.dev/reference/actions#event-shorthand).

 Now that the click event handler is hooked up to the Stimulus clipboard controller, the next step is to update the `copy()` function to use the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard) to copy the text in the content div.
-It will look something like this:
+The structure will be as follows:

 ```javascript
 // app/javascript/controllers/clipboard_controller.js